Euro zone bond yields dip as concern grows over second COVID wave

 The move was matched by other high-grade bonds, with Dutch and French borrowing costs also dropping between 1-2 bps.
 NL10YT=RR, FR10YT=RR

-Market expectations of long term eurozone inflation was at its lowest level in nearly two months at 1.1544%, well below the ECB's target of just below 2%.
+Market expectations of long-term eurozone inflation dropped to its lowest level in two months at 1.1482%, well below the ECB's target of just below 2%.
 EUIL5YF5Y=R

-Later on Thursday, the ECB will publish the results of its latest allotment of cheap loans to banks, known as the targeted long term refinancing operations (TLTROs).
+Euro zone banks borrowed 174.5 billion euros from the European Central Bank in the latest round of its ultra-cheap, three-year Targeted Longer-Term Refinancing Operation (TLTRO), the ECB said on Thursday.

-Also on Thursday, Italy is due to sell 10-year inflation-linked bonds through an auction.
+Also on Thursday, Italy sold 750 million euros of 10-year inflation-linked bonds on strong demand.

 ((Abhinav.Ramnarayan@thomsonreuters.com; 0044 751 745 1044;))